cozis/cHTTP/README.md

 cHTTP officially supports Linux and Windows.

 ## HTTPS support
-Currently, HTTPS is implemented using OpenSSL which comes preinstalled on Linux but not Windows.
-It must be enabled by passing the `-DHTTPS_ENABLED` flag to gcc when building your program:
+Currently, HTTPS is implemented using OpenSSL.
+If you are on Windows, you'll need to install it manually.

 ## Scalability
 cHTTP is designed to reach moderate scale to allow a compact and easy to work with implementation.
 The non-blocking I/O is based on `poll()` which I would say works up to about 500 concurrent connections.
 If you have more than that, you should consider APIs like epoll, io_uring, and I/O completion ports.
 If you do go that route, you can still reuse the cHTTP I/O independent core (see HTTP_Engine) to handle the HTTP protocol for you, both for client and server.